danchristian2/Biginner-Java-Projects/README.md

 - **Use case:** quick, lightweight data collection without needing a database

 ### 4. A Console Based Calculator
+A simple yet powerful project to demonstarate the use of conditional loops.

 ## 🛠 Requirements